Sugar Creek in Charlotte in Mecklenburg County, North Carolina — The American South (South Atlantic)

 Erected 1934 by National Society Colonial Dames of America in the State of North Carolina.

 Location.
 35° 15.575′ N, 80° 48.116′ W. Marker is in Charlotte, North Carolina, in Mecklenburg County.
 It is in Sugar Creek.
-Marker is at the intersection of West Craighead Road and Glory Street, on the right when traveling north on West Craighead Road.
+It is at the intersection of West Craighead Road and Glory Street, on the right when traveling north on West Craighead Road.
 Touch for map.
 Marker is at or near this postal address: 400 W Craighead Rd, Charlotte NC 28206, United States of America.
 Touch for directions.

 Also see . . .

-1. A History of The Sugaw Creek Presbyterian Church (PDF) .
+1. A History of The Sugaw Creek Presbyterian Church (PDF).
 The Sugar Creek Church, founded by Scotch-Irish emigrants in North Carolina during the Colonial period, is one of the oldest Presbyterian churches in North Carolina and one of the first to have its own settled pastor.
 (By Neill Roderick McGeachy, 1954; via HathiTrust) (Submitted on December 19, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)

-2. Our History.
-Founded in 1755, Sugaw Creek Presbyterian (pronounced “shu-gah”) is the oldest church in Mecklenburg County, North Carolina.
+(pronounced shu-gah) is the oldest church in Mecklenburg County, North Carolina.
 Birthed by frontier families escaping the French & Indian War, they traveled south in Conestoga wagons over the Great Wagon Road to Carolina.
 (Sugaw Creek Presbyterian Church) (Submitted on December 19, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.)